DDI-Talent/python-shiny-app-template/README.md

 ## 4. Clone your new repository

 1. Go to the Noteable homepage [https://noteable.edina.ac.uk/login](https://noteable.edina.ac.uk/login) and start a `Standard Python 3 with VS-Code editor`
-2. From the Launcher page, click on `VSCode IDE`
+2. From the Launcher page, click on `VSCode IDE`.
+If you don't see the Launcher page, close any files that are open and it will appear.
 3. Click on `Clone Git Repository` from the Welcome page
-4. Select `Clone from GitHub` and follow the prompts to authorise GitHub
+4. Select `Clone from GitHub` and follow the prompts to authorise GitHub.
+CLick `Copy and continue to Github` and `Open` if it prompts you.
 5. Back in the VSCode IDE, select your `basic-app` repo from the Repository name field and open it

 ## 5. Pushing to GitHub